ppp2k1/BTCBuyIndicator/README.md

 # BTC Buy/Sell Indicator
-This script compares the price of BTC on WazirX and Binance exchanges and returns with buy or sell recommendation for BTC on WazirX or CoinDCX
+This script compares the price of BTC on WazirX and Binance exchanges and returns with buy or sell recommendation for BTC on WazirX or CoinDCX.
+Replace the ApiKey with a new one from https://free.currencyconverterapi.com/

 ````
 btc > go run btc_indicator.go